xdmushui/partner-center-sdk/develop/agreement-metadata-resources.md

 ---
 title: Agreement metadata resources
-description: Provides metadata about all the agreement types that partners can provide confirmation of customer acceptance. ms.date: 05/21/2019 ms.localizationpriority: medium
+description: The AgreementMetadata resource collection describes agreement types that partners can use to provide confirmation of customer acceptance. ms.date: 08/28/2019 ms.localizationpriority: medium
 ---